NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     those two cameras.

 --force-reuse-match-files
     Force reusing the match files even if older than the images or cameras.
+Then the order of images in each interest point match file need not be the same as for input images.

 --skip-matching
     Only use image matches which can be loaded from disk.
 This implies ``--force-reuse-match-files``.

 --match-files-prefix <string (default: "")>
     Use the match files from this prefix instead of the current output prefix.
     This implies ``--skip-matching``.
+The order of images in each interest point match file need not be the same as for input images.

 --clean-match-files-prefix <string (default: "")>
     Use as input match files the \*-clean.match files from this prefix.
     This implies ``--skip-matching``.
+The order of images in each interest point match file need not be the same as for input images.

 --enable-rough-homography
     Enable the step of performing datum-based rough homography for